 In this context, it is useful to consider education and training in aviation as an investment based on three major factors, namely cost, return and risk.

 To the individual seeking training and development, the cost has two major components; that is, the monetary aspect in terms of tuition fees and the time dimension related to the time spent on being trained.
-Returns refer to the salary, career progression and non-pecuniary benefits (such as health insurance and benefits-in-kind, such as free flights) that may be received from an aviation career.
-Risks refer to the possibility of not gaining employment after having received the education and training, as well as the possibility of being locked into a sub-optimal career progression path due to low transferability of the acquired skills.
+Returns refer to the salary, career progression and non-pecuniary benefits that may be received from an aviation career.
+Risks refer to the possibility of not gaining employment after having received the education and training.
 There are also costs, benefits and risks to the aviation organisation.
 The organisation may incur costs either directly through in-house training or by subsidising training at partner or third-party organisations.
 Benefits include improved performance from trained personnel and increased retention of personnel.
 Risks include the possibility of trained personnel leaving the organisation, perhaps even to competitors.